International investing 2026: Why consider global stocks?

 FAQs

 A weaker U.S. dollar may enhance returns for U.S. investors holding international stocks by boosting foreign currency translation gains.
-A weaker dollar has historically been associated with strong international equity performance because a weaker dollar means more purchasing power for local consumers around the world.10 Emerging market economies with dollar-denominated debt have typically benefitted most from a weaker U.S. dollar.
+A weaker dollar has historically been associated with strong international equity performance because a weaker dollar means more purchasing power for local consumers around the world.
+Emerging market economies with dollar-denominated debt have typically benefitted most from a weaker U.S. dollar.12

 We believe Emerging markets may benefit from improving macro conditions, technology leadership in Asia, and easing dollar pressures.
-But near-term caution is warranted until there is greater clarity on the trajectory of the Middle East conflict and energy prices.
+But elevated energy prices remain a risk and urge selectivity.

 Photo of Kristy Akullian, CFA